-Yogurt seems like one of those foods that your baby should be able to eat pretty quickly, right?
-It’s mushy and soft, easy to find in the baby yogurt and regular yogurt aisle, and can have important nutritional value in your baby’s diet, so it seems like an obvious choice.
+Cultured Milk seems like one of those foods that your child should be able to eat pretty quickly, right?
+It’s mushy and soft, easy to find in the baby regular yogurt and regular yogurt aisle, and can have important nutritional value in your baby’s diet, so it seems like an obvious choice.

-But, then you might stop for a second and say, “Wait, I thought my baby couldn’t have cow’s milk before my child’s first birthday… Can my baby eat yogurt?”
+But, then you might stop for a second and say, “Wait, I thought my baby couldn’t have cow’s milk before my child’s first birthday… Can my baby eat regular yogurt?
+Can I offer yogurt as their snack?”

-It’s a good question and the answer is that it depends on how old your baby is.
-Babies are indeed allowed to have yogurt before they can have cow’s milk, but not right away.
+It’s a good question; the answer depends on how old your baby is.
+Babies are indeed allowed to have yogurt before they can have cow’s milk, but not immediately.
+Avoid yogurt if they haven’t tried cow’s milk.

-Doctors generally recommend that the best yogurt for a 6 month old baby can be given around this age, at the earliest.
+Doctors generally recommend that the best yogurt for a 6-month-old baby can be given around this age, at the earliest – given that they are already easing into learning how to self feed and this is the time that the baby starts solids.
 Though it is not recommended to offer any other liquids (except for a few sips with baby’s solid foods) that can displace breastmilk or formula, most babies can have yogurt by 9-10 months.
-You should, of course, consult with your baby’s pediatrician if you’re unsure about what would be best for your baby.
+You should, of course, consult with your child’s pediatrician if you’re unsure about what would be best for your baby.

 Be sure to introduce them slowly and by itself at first so you can monitor how your baby’s body reacts to the new food.